Ajakubecz/IT025/lab5/readme.md

 Protocol matches number 1.Set of rules to allow devices to communicate Packet switching matches with number 2 Unit of data DNS matches number 5.
 Directory of IP address common names.
 For example 54.239.26.214 might be the IP address of amazon.com
+# NSA/CSS
+The NSA's role in cybersecurity is very important.
+They Protect us from the terrorist and criminals who try to hack our personal information.
+NSA protects us by using cybersecurity, cybersecurity is used in ways such as protecting our hardware, software, or electronic data.